50 Life Goals Examples For a Long, Happy, and Successful Life

 Once you learn more about what you are passionate about, go after it.

-Chasing after something that makes you feel bold and ecstatic can bring so much happiness to your life!
+Chasing after something that makes you bold and ecstatic can bring happiness and give your life a dynamic feeling.

-10. To Lovingly Take Care of Yourself Each Day
+10. Lovingly Take Care of Yourself Each Day

 It is easy to prioritize others and set their obligations before our own.

-To be helpful and happy, we have to take care of our needs just like we take care of our loved ones’ needs.
+To be helpful and cheerful, we have to take care of our own needs, just like our loved ones.

 We have all seen what happens when we aren’t able to hang out with our family and friends.